oplaner4/jquery.smartSticky/README.md

 `'toggle'` places fixed element top while scrolling down and bottom while scrolling up.
 If used, options `show.scrolling.up` and `show.scrolling.down` must be set to `true`, eventually, callback `show.scrolling` must return `true` for properly behaviour.

-If you want to define your own placement position callback, extend default positions object with the following code:
+If you want to define your own placement position callback, extend default positions object like with the following code:

 ```javascript
 $.fn.smartSticky.positions['myAwesomePosition1'] = function (positionManager) {